SPS Undergraduate Programs Policy

 2. SAP Academic Plan

 Students may be placed on an academic plan upon submission of a successful appeal.
 If it is mathematically impossible for a student to resolve all deficiencies during one term of attendance and the student’s reason for appeal is appropriate according to federal regulations, the student may be placed on an academic plan with the end goal being to resolve all deficiencies.
 An academic plan varies in length and is determined by the SAP committee.
 It does not have to equate to the exact number of terms it would take a student to resolve all deficiencies.
 If the student is meeting the criteria identified in the SAP appeal approval at each quarterly review, the student’s academic plan may be extended.
+If a student is not meeting the criteria identified in the SAP academic plan at each term review, the student may be asked to submit additional appeal documentation that reflects new extenuating circumstances or their aid may be suspended until they meet the terms of SAP without the use of federal aid.

 Special Considerations for First-time Financial Aid Applicants